 We built Duo Trust Monitor, which provides security administrators with a daily feed of login attempts that our algorithms have flagged as anomalous.
-You can check out more information about how our anomaly detection models work in a recent talk some of my coworkers gave at DefCon’s AI Village - the recording should be posted any day now and I’ll update with a link when it’s available.
+You can check out more information about how our anomaly detection models work in a recent talk some of my coworkers gave at DefCon’s AI Village.

 I got my degree in Materials Science and Engineering.
 Throughout my time in university, I worked in various materials research labs.
 For the first two years, I worked in a lab exploring some novel techniques for carbon sequestration.
 This was very hands-on research and involved a lot of time in a physical laboratory formulating materials and performing various experiments.

 I eventually shifted my focus to computational modeling research, thinking that it would be more efficient to perform a wide range of experiments via computer simulations, identify a few promising candidates, and reduce the time spent in a physical laboratory formulating materials.

 I really enjoyed the modeling aspects of my computational materials research and I kept reading about interesting applications of data science and machine learning, so that summer I decided to apply for data science internships to “dip my toes in the water” and see if I enjoyed it.
 I ended up getting an internship at Red Hat where I built some web scrapers and used some basic NLP techniques to find duplicate product questions across web forums.
 I had an absolute blast that summer and it confirmed my desire to pursue machine learning as a career.